dondibrandidon/cs11-2024-82-mp/README.md

       > The _Ferricarbus panluto_, known colloquially as the "pan", is the natural predator of the egg. [...]
       > ### Behavior
       > ---
-      > Although pans have no locomotive ability, pans have an insatiable appetite that can consume as much eggs as it can be fed; because of this, pans thrive in grass-filled biomes where unsuspecting eggs, in their excitement, might accidentally directly roll into the gaping mouth of an awaiting pan.
-After which, the pan starts to secrete a special type of oil<sup>[2]</sup> that prevents the egg from escaping, as well as, conducts the heat eminating from the pan in order to digest the trapped egg.[...]
+      > Although pans have no locomotive ability, pans have an insatiable appetite that can consume as many eggs as it can be fed; because of this, pans thrive in grass-filled biomes where unsuspecting eggs, in their excitement, might accidentally directly roll into the gaping mouth of an awaiting pan.
+After which, the pan starts to secrete a special type of oil<sup>[2]</sup> that prevents the egg from escaping, as well as, conducts the heat emanating from the pan in order to digest the trapped egg.[...]
       > ### Relationship with bird-kind ###
       > ---
-      > Metallic weapons called "Metal Utensils" where created to help defend against pans, although a single unit is still too expensive<sup>[9]</sup> to be widespread in the public. [...]
+      > Metallic weapons called "Metal Utensils" were created to help defend against pans, although a single unit is still too expensive<sup>[9]</sup> to be widespread in the public. [...]

 ### **Empty Nests** [🪹/ `O`]
 > "*You haven't had a good night's rest, until you've tried these M.T.
 Nests!*" (old candidacy campaign)
    - The dream resting place of any egg.
    - Excerpt from the *Chickipedia* article, "M.T.
 Nests":
       > [The distribution of] "Maturation Turkish Nests" (M.T.
 Nests) was a project originally initiated by the 3rd mayor of ChickenCity, Stanley Aubudon<sup>[3]</sup>, after negotiation with a nest production company from Turkey<sup>[4]</sup>.
 This provided eggs from all around ChickenCity with incredibly cheap but sustainable housing that also decreased hatching time ten-fold.
 The program was so successful that other cities across the plane have adopted the same project.
-These nests have become so ubiqutous in the past century that any available nests have simply been referred to as "emti" nests (see genericization<sup>[5]</sup>).
+These nests have become so ubiquitous in the past century that any available nests have simply been referred to as "emti" nests (see genericization<sup>[5]</sup>).
 A trend in 2024, popularized by the younger generations in the social media app ClickCluck, has fancified the term to the now colloquially accepted term, "empty" nests.

 ### **Full Nests** [🪺/ `@`]
 > "*DO YOUR PART!
 Don't share M.T.
 Nests with other eggs.*" (old health poster)
    - These are fully occupied empty nests.
    - Excerpt from the *Chickipedia* article, "M.T.
 Nests":
       > Originally, M.T.
 Nests could actually hold up to a dozen eggs at a time.
 This helped make nest maintenance easier and cheaper as it was split among 12 tenants.
 Although after a _bird flu_ epidemic<sup>[16]</sup> that put the entire plane on quarantine, the Lord Chicken<sup>[17]</sup>, passed a law that required nest manufacturers to allow for only one egg to fit per nest.
 Even after the end of the pandemic, progress in the field of Nestic Engineering<sup>[18]</sup> actually made single-type M.T.
-Nests a lot more affordable to the common nest-owner.
+Nests a lot more affordable to the common nest owner.

 ## [🥚] How to Play